lauren-espi/SnapchatMemoryDownloader/README.md

 # Snapchat Memory Downloader

+Recently, Snapchat introduced a **5GB limit on Memories**, so if you want a complete backup of all your memories, you need to download your data manually.
 This Python script helps you download all your Snapchat memories from a JSON export.

 ---